-As of December 31, 2018, we continued to conduct market making operations in Canada through our subsidiary, Timber Hill Canada Company ("THC") at the Toronto Stock Exchange and Canadian Derivatives Exchange Bourse de Montreal Inc.; in India through our subsidiary, Interactive Brokers (India) Private Limited ("IBI"), which is a member of the National Stock Exchange of India Ltd. and the Bombay Stock Exchange; and in Hong Kong through our subsidiary, Interactive Brokers Hong Kong Limited ("IBHK"), a member of the cash and derivatives markets of the Hong Kong Exchange.
-All other options market making operations we previously conducted were discontinued during 2017.
+As of December 31, 2019, we continued to conduct market making operations in India through our subsidiary, Interactive Brokers (India) Private Limited ("IBI"), which is a member of the National Stock Exchange of India Ltd. and the Bombay Stock Exchange; and in Hong Kong through our subsidiary, Interactive Brokers Hong Kong Limited ("IBHK"), a member of the cash and derivatives markets of the Hong Kong Exchange.
+All other options market making operations we previously conducted were discontinued.
 We expect to continue assessing whether and when to discontinue the remaining operations.

-Most of the above trading activities take place on exchanges, and all securities and commodities that we trade are cleared by exchange owned or authorized clearing houses.
+The above trading activities take place on exchanges, and all securities and commodities that we trade are cleared by exchange owned or authorized clearing houses.